 I wanted to share some Bible studies that I have done, and will be doing, so I have put together a website, and here they are.
-I am constantly aware of revisions and improvements that I need to make, either for the simple reason that the Bible goes very deep, and new things occur to me all the time, or for the even simpler reason that I have made a hash of something.
+I am constantly aware of modifications and improvements that I need to make, either for the simple reason that the Bible goes very deep and new things occur to me all the time, or for the even simpler reason that I have made a mistake.
 I have just revised the Olivet Discourse study, so I am always working on things.
 However, do not let this put you off, as I do believe that I impart a lot of very clear and instructive teaching on my site, (and if I do not then the fault is mine, as I am not explaining things that I understand very well clearly enough).

 I started the website for the sole reason of doing a commentary on Romans.
 However, I then found myself doing other studies so that a proper background picture was in place.
-I’ve never read a single commentary that gets remotely near to understanding Paul correctly, other than a few years ago I chanced on a small blog where a man was fulminating over the same things as I found vexatious in standard commentaries.
-Regarding The Book Of Daniel, it is another book that has been put through the mangle of scholarship, and then some.
-It is a coded book, so I cannot say it is in any way straightforward, but really, some of the contortions the commentaries go through have to be read to be believed.
-Equally alarming to me is how people swallow the dogmas and defend them with their lives.
+I’ve never read a single commentary that gets remotely near to understanding Paul correctly, other than a few years ago when I chanced on a small blog in which a man was fulminating over the same things as I found vexatious in standard commentaries.
+Regarding the Book Of Daniel, it is another book that has been severely misunderstood.
+It is a coded book, so I cannot say it is in any way straightforward, but some of the contortions that the commentaries go through have to be read to be believed.

 The site will expand with more studies, but my starting point is Daniel the Prophet, and his 70 weeks prophecy.
 I view Daniel as a major key to the Bible.
 I have explained how the 70 weeks work, but am yet to find one person who understands it with me.
 I think I need to enhance the study with greater explanatory detail, and a full presentation on the first 7 books of Daniel.